marsupialmarcos/Resources/README.md

 }
 ```
 #### Operations of a Queue
-Let us define the two operations of a Queue:
+Let's define the two operations of a Queue:

 - `enqueue(value)` adds value to end of queue.
 - `dequeue` removes oldest value from the queue.